Making Better Policies and Plans for Green Infrastructure: A Self Assessment Tool

 Of particular importance is the need to move away from producing a single GI policy to develop separate but linked policies that cover the full range of functions that green infrastructure covers.
 Furthermore the policies need to be in different chapters of plans thus improving the degree of mainstreaming as all too often people associate green infrastructure with environmental aspects.

-This work is built on the foundation of Max Hislop's work for the Scottish Government but develops this further with a full review of green infrastructure functions, standards, stewardship and mainstreaming components leading to an A-Z matrix.
+This work is built on the foundation of Max Hislop's work for the Scottish Government which is also a paper in Planning Theory and Practice but develops this further with a full review of green infrastructure functions, standards, stewardship and mainstreaming components .

 Please get in touch in you wish to discuss your own needs whether it be local plans, GI strategy or neighbourhood plans.